 With its wild, windy seas and beaches backed by rugged mangroves, the Caribbean coast of Colombia is an absolute knockout.
 A place of untouched beauty with a cool Latino charm and a budding "posh-packer" hostel culture, this part of the world is a delight for roving photographers.

 Here you'll find scenery to stir the soul – and plenty of whisky to warm the cockles.
 A haven of lochs and glens, lush hillsides and heather-strewn peaks, Arran possesses a rambling, unrefined beauty.
-Indeed, it’s not the roughest, nor the remotest place in the Western Isles, but it offers a perfect slice of idyllic Highland life.
+Indeed, it’s not the roughest, nor the remotest place in the Western Isles Dropdown content, but it offers a perfect slice of idyllic Highland life.

 With air as crisp and fresh as the snow underfoot, and a mountainous landscape that changes dramatically from summer to winter, the Swiss Alps are home to some of the most photogenic scenery imaginable.
 Aside from the awe-inspiring panoramas and record cliff faces (think of the Eiger in all its emblematic glory), there is nothing prettier than the sight of a cosy chalet nestled on a green hillside.